Effect of combined heaving and pitching on propulsion of single and tandem flapping foils: Flapping foils in tandem configuration

-The variation in propulsive efficiency is shown in Fig. \ref{CTmean_Eta_theta0d}(b).
+The variation in propulsive efficiency is shown in Fig. \ref{Eta_theta0d}.
 Here, the isolated foil exhibits an almost linear increase in $\eta$ with $\theta_0^d$.
-For $g/c_d = 4$, the propulsive efficiency increases with downstream pitch amplitude before peaking at $\theta_0^d = 20^\circ$ and then decreasing again.
+For $g/c_d = 4$, the propulsive efficiency of the downstream foil increases with downstream pitch amplitude before peaking at $\theta_0^d = 20^\circ$ and then decreasing again.
 When the gap ratio is increased to $g/c_d = 7$, the behavior of $\eta$ closely matches that of the isolated foil case.
+On the other hand, it is interesting to note that the efficiency of the combined system increases monotonically for both the gap ratios, as shown in Fig. \ref{Eta_theta0d}(b).

+The control volume analysis shows a similar variation as that of a single foil presented in Section \ref{single_theta0_effects}.
+The time averaged pressure and velocity for the two gaps are provided in Figs. \ref{g4_pAvg_UAvg_theta0d} and \ref{g7_pAvg_UAvg_theta0d}.
+For $g/c_d = 4$, the combined effects of the velocity and pressure distributions drive the thrust variation with $\theta_0^d$.
+The thrust increases slightly till $\theta_0^d = 15^{\circ}$ and then decreases with further increase in the pitch amplitude.
+The competing effects of the two terms leads to a minor variation of the thrust with $\theta_0^d$.
+At high gap ratio of 7, the contribution of the velocity term $\rho^\mathrm{f}A(\widetilde{u}_2^2 - \widetilde{u}_1^2)$ seems to be small across $\theta_0^d$ (see Fig. \ref{g7_pAvg_UAvg_theta0d}(c)).
+Thus, the pressure term dictates the trend in the thrust coefficient, resulting in an increase in $\overline{C_T}$ with $\theta_0^d$.

+The time history of the thrust coefficient for the downstream foil is shown in Fig. \ref{TH_CT_theta0d} for the two gap ratios.
+A negligible variation for various $\theta_0^d$ for $g/c_d = 4$ is observed.
+However, the maximum thrust in a cycle increases with $\theta_0^d$ for the higher gap ratio of 7.